 There is growing evidence to suggest that people who smoke are likely to be more severely impacted by COVID-19.
 This may be because smoking damages the lungs so that they don’t work as well.
 For example, lungs naturally produce mucus, but people who smoke have more and thicker mucus that is hard to clean out of the lungs.
 This mucus clogs the lungs and is prone to becoming infected.
 Smoking also affects the immune system, making it harder to fight infection.

 There is also evidence that people with health conditions like cardiovascular disease and cancer are more likely to experience severe complications of COVID-19.
 Smoking increases the risk of many of these conditions.

 Q. What if I previously smoked?
 Am I still at more risk of COVID-19?

-It’s not currently known if people who have previously smoked have a higher risk of getting COVID-19 compared to people who have never smoked.
+It’s not currently known if people who have previously smoked have a higher risk of COVID-19 and more severe complications compared to people who have never smoked.
 People who smoke are at increased risk of lung infections in general, but the lungs do heal relatively rapidly when people stop smoking.

 If you previously smoked and are now quit, it’s likely you’ll have a lower risk of severe complications (if you were infected with the virus) than you would have if you were still smoking.

 Q. For how long do people have to stop smoking to reduce their risk of COVID-19 and possible complications?

 This is not currently known for COVID-19 specifically, but it’s well-understood that stopping smoking improves lung health within a few months.
 Rates of lung infections like bronchitis and pneumonia also decrease.